ADACS-Australia/KLuken_HPC_training_2022B/_episodes/03_WorkingOnAnHPC.md

 {: .output}

 Now let's review what we did:
-1. Created a python script which did all the hard work.
+1. Created a python script which did all the "hard" work.
 2. Created a bash script which told SLURM about the resources that we needed, and how to invoke our program.
    1. The `##SBATCH` comments at the top of the bash script are ignored by bash, but are picked up by SLURM.
       1. `--job-name` is what shows up in the `squeue` listing.
 It defaults to your script name, but can be renamed here.